What astronomical events could you capture? Here’s our guide to the night sky, what to shoot and how to shoot it

 It is not just the supermoon that you can photograph.
 If you own a lens with focal length of 400mm or more, then with the help of a tripod you can get some close-up shots and start to show some of the moon’s cratered surface.
 These shots work best in the run-up to the full moon, as the details you are after will show best along the ‘terminator’ or shadow line.
 Due to the light coming in at a shallow angle, it casts long shadows and gives real depth to the detail.

 Meteor showers are amazing to witness, but frustrating to catch.
 A lot of meteor showers are faint and the only thing you see is a hint of a shooting star in at the corner of your eye, which has gone by the time you turn your head.
-The showers in May and June will be faint and difficult to see – however, the Perseids can put on a really good show.
+The showers in January through March are brief but easy to see, with the Quadrantids being the brightest.

 Location is important for meteor showers, and finding a dark area away from light is crucial.
 A camera is a lot more sensitive to stray light that the human eye, and will pick up street lighting from miles away.
 Therefore the further you can get away from cities and towns, the better.
 While movement restrictions apply, this will make a meteor shower a difficult subject if you don’t live rurally, but there is still a chance you could pick up the bigger, brighter meteors even from light-polluted areas.